Help

 Displays the amount of CPU consumed by the operating system and applications in real time.

-Avg Load displays the average system load in the last 1, 5, 15 minutes.
+Avg Load displays the average system load over the last 1, 5, and 15 minutes.

 System Uptime